metriccoders/ai-studio/README.md

 </p>

 <p align="center">
-  <strong>The no-code software to train and deploy ML models, and eventually your AI SaaS</strong>
+  <strong>The no-code software to train and deploy Large Language Models, including usual ML models, and eventually your AI SaaS</strong>
 </p>

 ## Overview
 **AI Studio** is a GitHub repository created by **Metric Coders**.
-It is a no-code software to create and train various machine learning (ML) models by configuring different hyperparameters through the UI.
+It is a no-code software to create and train various Large Language Models by configuring different hyperparameters through the UI.

 The platform is designed to simplify the process of building and experimenting with ML models, making it accessible for users with varying levels of expertise in machine learning.
 This application is built using **Streamlit** to provide an interactive and user-friendly experience.